Buooy/product-builder-checklist/ENGINEERING-SOFTWARE_DEVELOPMENT.md

 - [ ]  do you have code styles established
 - [ ]  do you have linting in place
 - [ ]  are you automating linting
+- [ ]  do you track code quality
-- [ ]  do you run code quality tools eg sonarqube regularly
+- [ ]  do you automate code quality checks eg sonarqube

 # Security